gamblevore/speedie/Documentation/Message.md

 The `Message` class is the result of parsing a string, like "`|| msg = "(a,b,c)".parse`"

-Message is used to represent the nodes within a parsed Jeebox string.
+Message is used to represent the nodes within a parsed string.
 Jeebox is a highly flexible data-format, that is extensible (like XML).

 Technically, Jeebox is classed as an `AST` (abstract syntax tree), that is why it can store source-code.
 It just happens to also be useful for storing data-files.